 Also see Taxpayer Relief Act of 1997 overview.

-Schools choose to report in either Box 1 or Box 2.
+Schools report in either Box 1 or Box 2.
 MHC reports in Box 2.

 The IRS requires institutions to report any "adjustments” to prior year scholarships and grants.
-Since Mount Holyoke billed spring semester 2012 tuition in December 2011 any adjustment to scholarships or grants for that period is considered a prior year adjustment.
+Since Mount Holyoke bills spring semester tuition in the prior year, i.e. December, any adjustment to scholarships or grants for that period is considered a prior year adjustment.

-I was abroad for all or part of 2012 and my 1098-T tuition amount seems low – why?
+I was abroad for all or part of 2017 and my 1098-T tuition amount seems low; why?